-The “Great Resignation” may no longer be making headlines, but employee retention and recruitment remains a challenge across sectors.
-Nonprofits are particularly impacted due to limited resources for providing competitive wages and benefits, especially during times of wage inflation and low unemployment.
-While wages remain a top issue for nonprofit workers, they also cite lack of access to childcare, burnout and lack of flexibility among reasons for leaving their nonprofit job.
+While employee retention and recruitment are a perennial topic across industries, nonprofits face additional hurdles due to limited resources for providing competitive wages and benefits, especially during times of wage inflation and low unemployment.
+While wages remain a top issue for nonprofit workers, a lack of access to childcare, burnout and lack of flexibility also contribute to worker turnover.
 Fortunately, there are several things even the most resource-limited organizations can do to support a healthy culture, retain staff and attract talent.

 Benchmark Salaries